The Best Climbing Shoes For Women Review

 One other minor detail is that we noticed (and got reports from many other users) that Evolv's synthetic shoes eventually began to stink way more than is normal.
 Climbing shoes never smell particularly sweet, but we had a lot of other shoes to compare them to.
 Leather definitely resists stench more.
 If you plan to wear your synthetic Evolv shoes on a regular basis, you will need to be dedicated to drying and cleaning them, otherwise you will be subjected to the poisonous cloud that wafts out of our well-loved pairs.

 After trying, testing, researching, and compiling opinions from many climbers, we have granted awards to the shoes we feel are the best.
 However, a disclaimer: climbing shoe fit and performance is incredibly subjective.
 What fits one woman like a glove may cause extreme discomfort to another.
-So take our suggestions with a grain of salt, and make your own choices for what will fit you and work for you best.
-Also, don't be afraid to check out all the unisex models in our men's review.
+So take our suggestions with a grain of salt, and make your own choices for what will fit you and work best for you.
+Also, don't be afraid to check out all the unisex models in our Men's Review.
 There are plenty of worthy shoes there that don't come in women's specific versions.
+Lastly, read our Buying Advice article for a detailed explanation of the different types of shoes available and help with finding the correct fit.

 — McKenzie Long